Is there a difference between a registered landscape architect and a landscape designer?

 A college degree or professional license can’t make dull work compelling.
-Technical expertise combined with a great eye for composition and artful problem solving ability–that makes great design.
+Technical expertise combined with a great eye for composition and artful problem-solving ability–that makes a great design.
 The ability to use the tools of design to interpret and transform a landscape is what makes a great designer.

 What Type of Project Is Best Suited for a Landscape Architect?

 You are always better off working with a landscape architect even on a modest sized project.
 And you would be wise to hire a landscape architect to design if you are planning….